ARkStorm: ARkStorm 2.0 (2022 update)

-This update, with parts of the research on impacts still ongoing, has examined how climate change is expected to increase the risk of severe flooding from a hypothetical ARkStorm, with runoff 200 to 400% above historical values for the Sierra Nevada in part due to a decrease in the portion of precipitation that falls as snow, as well as an increase in the amount of water that storms can carry.
-The likelihood of the event outlined in the ARkStorm scenario is now once every 25-50 years, with projected economic losses of over $1 trillion (or more than five times that of Hurricane Katrina).
+This update, with parts of the research on impacts still ongoing, has examined how climate change is expected to increase the risk of severe flooding from a hypothetical ARkStorm, with runoff 200% to 400% above historical values for the Sierra Nevada in part due to a decrease in the portion of precipitation that falls as snow, as well as an increase in the amount of water that storms can carry.
+The likelihood of the event outlined in the ARkStorm scenario is now once every 25–50 years, with projected economic losses of over $1 trillion (or more than five times that of Hurricane Katrina).

 Implications

-Assessing Risk

 Current flood maps in the U.S. rarely take recent projections from projects like ARkStorm into account, especially FEMA's maps, which many decision-makers have relied on.
 Land owners, flood insurers, governments and media outlets often use maps like FEMA's that still fail to represent many significant risks due to: 1) using only historical data (instead of incorporating climate change models), 2) the omission of heavy rainfall events, and 3) lack of modeling of flooding in urban areas.
-More robust and up-to-date models, like the First Street Foundation's riskfactor.com, should better represent true flood risk though it's unclear if that model, for example, incorporates any ARkStorm science.
+More robust and up-to-date models, like the First Street Foundation's riskfactor.com, should better represent true flood risk though it is unclear if that model, for example, incorporates any ARkStorm science.

-Accepting Risk

-As these studies make our understanding of risk more complete, the conversation around how much risk to accept continues.
-The Netherlands' approach to flood control, for example, plans for 1 in 10,000 year events in heavily-populated areas and 1 in 4,000 year events in less well-populated areas.
+Government agencies may decide how much risk to accept, and how much risk to mitigate.
+The Netherlands' approach to flood control, for example, plans for 1 in 10,000 year events in heavily populated areas and 1 in 4,000 year events in less well-populated areas.